devkral/graphene-protector/README.md

 # related projects:
-* secure-graphene: lacks django integration and more sophisticated query limitations and yeah the not invented here syndrom
+* secure-graphene: lacks django integration, some features and has a not so easy findable name.
+  But I accept: it is the "not invented here"-syndrome